-Dish soap can be used to clean a water pipe in a pinch, however it will take longer than other methods.
+Dish soap can be used to clean a water pipe in a pinch.
+However it will take longer than other methods.
 We would still consider an exfoliant such as course rock salt to be a necessity when cleaning a water pipe with dish soap.

 To clean your water pipe with dish soap, disassemble your water pipe and empty the water.
 Then apply a liberal amount of dish soap to your water pipe and pieces add the hottest water your tap can deliver.
-Allow to soak for 24 hours, your may then use a combination of rock salt, dish soap and hot water to clean your water pipe using the methods outlined above.
+Allow to soak for 24 hours, you may then use a combination of rock salt, dish soap and hot water to clean your water pipe using the methods outlined above.

 Got any other water pipe cleaning questions or tips?